-The previous discussion confirms that the insufficient official efforts regardingthe implementation of the UNCRC affect its implementation negatively.
-These efforts include financial issues, the lack of effort to increase awareness of the UNCRC, and the absence of a framework to implement the convention.
+The previous discussion confirms that the insufficient official efforts regarding the implementation of the UNCRC affect its implementation negatively.
+These efforts include financial issues, the lack of effort to increase

 Lack of qualified employees.

 Based on the study's findings, the schools suffer from a lack of qualified employees to help in the implementation of the UNCRC.
 This was confirmed by the principals and teachers in the focus group and the questionnaire respondents.
 Homed (2009) also found that there is a problem with the availability of competencies and cadres to implement children's rights